 What is the evidence for behavioural therapy (ie. reward systems) for nocturnal enuresis?

 They're shitty!
 Don't do it!
 How can you convince a child that bedwetting is nothing to be ashamed of if you give them a gold star for not doing it? -decreases self-esteem, increases family conflict and emotional problems

 A mom presents with her 7 yo son who has primary nocturnal enuresis.
 She is very distressed about this and constantly brings up the fact that all the other kids his age have learnt how to not wet the bed.
 What is your advice?

 1. Assure mom that this is a normal variation of development and that 6-8% of children his age still have primary nocturnal enuresis.2.
 Assure child's access to the toilet3.
 Avoid caffeine-containing foods and excessive fluids before bedtime4.
 Have the child empty the bladder at bedtime5.
 Preserve the child's self esteem6.
 Include the child in morning cleanup in a nonpunitive manner7.
 If this is not distressing for the child, you don't have to treat!!
 If it is distressing, then treat.****Your primary goal should be to minimize the emotional impact on the child

 What is the most effective therapy for primary nocturnal enuresis?

-Conditioning alarm system but only successful in long term in <50% of children
+Conditioning alarm system but only successful in long term in

 What are individuals with ADHD at increased risk of in their future?